-Ooma Office is a cloud-based multi-user communications system for small and medium-sized businesses designed to manage communications in and out of the office with a suite of powerful features at an affordable price.
+Ooma Office is a cloud-based multi-user communications system for small and medium-sized businesses designed to manage communications in and out of the office with a suite of business features at affordable prices.
 Ooma Office is simple and intuitive to setup and use, mobile-friendly, scalable, and provides a variety of configurations to meet our customers' specific needs.
 Customers have their choice of equipment for voice service, including IP phones, smartphones, PCs and traditional analog phones.
-Ooma Office provides a curated set of advanced features, managed through an online portal, including a virtual receptionist, SMS and MMS messaging, extension dialing, ring groups, call park, audio conferencing, music-on-hold, intercom/paging, and voicemail forwarding to e-mail.
-The Ooma Office mobile app allows virtual deployment without hardware, so users can make, receive and transfer phone calls, listen to voicemails, text, and manage their Ooma account on the go from any iOS or Android device.